 (Sorry if this is confusing.
 As the son of the Duke of Burgundy—who paid for much of the expedition—and a member of the extended French royal family, John was picked as the French army’s official leader.
 But he was too young and green to be trusted with actual command and was supposed to defer to the far more experienced Coucy, as well as the seasoned knight/admiral Jean de Vienne, when it came to making decisions.
 He came under Philip’s sway, though, and while his personal bravery in the battle was apparently noteworthy, the result was the catastrophe we’re currently recounting.)

-One noteworthy sidelight to the battle is that among the French casualties was a knight named Jean de Carrouges, who participated in (and won, obviously) the last judicial duel ever fought in medieval France, back in 1386.
+One noteworthy bit of trivia associated with this battle is that among the French casualties was a knight named Jean de Carrouges, who participated in (and won, obviously) the last judicial duel ever fought in medieval France, back in 1386.
 Carrouges had fought under Vienne in several previous expeditions, mostly against English forces in Normandy and later Scotland.
 He probably should have skipped this one.
-The story of the duel is beyond our scope here but it’s very interesting and scandalous and there’s a 2004 book about it that’s been made into a movie, but I don’t know if either of those are worth checking out.
+The story of the duel is beyond our scope here but it’s fascinating enough to have generated a 2004 book about it that is being (probably “has been” by the time you read this) made into a movie.
+I don’t know if either of those are worth checking out.